defano/wyldcard/README.md

 * Have the same name as another function in the same script, or the same name as a HyperTalk command or keyword.
 HyperTalk does not support function overloading (two functions with the same name but having different parameters).
 * Be nested inside of other functions or handlers

 If a function handler is not defined in the same script in which it is invoked, the message passing order is used to locate the function handler.
 Thus, if a card button attempts to invoke `myFunction()` and the button's script does not define `function myFunction` then the card's script is searched, then the background's, then the stack's.
-But unlike handlers, invoking a function for which no function handler can be found results in a syntax error.
+But unlike handlers, invoking a function for which no function handler exists results in a syntax error.

 The syntax for defining a function handler is: